In this post, we will talk about tips for traveling to Thailand after the reopening to tourism and what to see in Bangkok, the must-see sights.

 See the Wat Suthat and the Giant Swing

 Famous for the Giant Swing at the temple entrance, Wat Suthat is an exciting sight.

 In 1784, the Giant Swing was built for the first time.
 Then, in 2005, it was replaced by a new one made entirely of golden teak.

-Apart from the swing, the temple is magnificent with a traditional roof, ancient murals, and hand-carved teak door panels.
+Apart from the swing, the temple has a traditional roof, ancient murals, and hand-carved teak door panels.

-The temple complex is vast, with multiple large temples on the property and smaller statues and courtyards.
+The vast temple complex has multiple large temples on the property and smaller statues and courtyards.

 Take a Gastronomic Tour

-Bangkok has an incredible gastronomic variety, and one of the best ways to experience it is on a food tour.
+Bangkok has an incredible gastronomic variety; one of the best ways to experience it is on a food tour.

 Bangkok Food Tours has a good variety of tours where you can try everything from street food to exotic fruits.

 The floating market is on the outskirts of Bangkok, and although it exists today primarily for tourists, it is still an exciting visit.